rdner/rdner.de/content/posts/motorcycle/granada-spain/index.md

 # To conclude

-The trip exceeded our expectations, everything worked out quite well and I enjoyed every single second of it.
-I even consider to come back some day and maybe take some other tracks in Granada, I'm pretty sure we have not seen all of it just yet.
-It's also a quite attractive idea to come and live there.
-The real estate is not that expensive, you can enjoy the view and the roads any time on a motorbike, people seemed friendly and the food was great.
+The trip exceeded our expectations.
+Everything worked out quite well, and I enjoyed every single second of it.
+I even consider coming back some day and maybe visiting some other places in Granada.
+I'm pretty sure we have not seen all of it just yet.

-The last hours before our flight back to Berlin we asked Ron to bring us to the beach which is not too far.
-There was no sand there just little rocks, so it's not completely pleasant to walk with bare feet there but well, it's a beach can't be bad, ever.
+In our final hours before our flight back to Berlin, we asked Ron to bring us to the beach which was not too far away.
+There was no sand there, just gravel, so it's not entirely pleasant to walk there barefoot, but it's a beach, and it can never be bad.

 ![Beach](10.jpg "The beach.
 Click to zoom.")